-How to Retain Owners in a Seller’s Market
+How to Retain Property Investors in a Seller’s Market

-Is owner retention important to you?
+Is property investor retention important to you?
 We hope you’re saying yes!
 Let’s look at why it’s essential to retain your customers and how you can make sure they stick around during a seller’s market.

 Why retaining property investors is important

 Hanging onto your customers is no easy feat.
 Owners want to know they are being taken care of and trust that you know what you’re doing.
 They want your undivided attention to handling their assets, regardless of how many other customers you may have.
 Just like any relationship, developing trust takes time.
 Without owners, you may not have the ability to pay your employees or worse, have a business at all.